Nicholas Raphael de Grandmaison: Early life

 De Grandmaison was born in southern Russia and lost his father when he was eight years old.
 He and the family then moved to Obojan to live near his mother's parents.
 When he was 11 years old, his mother sent him to Moscow where his uncle helped place him in Military College.
 He graduated from Military College in 1911 and in 1913, transferred to Military School for training as an officer and became a Sub-Lieutenant.
 Sent to East Prussia with his regiment, in 1914, when his regiment was defeated, he found himself a prisoner of war.

-From a young age, he was interested in painting and the fine arts, and in the P.O.W. camp, he started making portraits.
+From a young age, he was interested in painting and the fine arts, and in the POW camp, he started making portraits.
 Released in 1918, he decided to flee Russia and escaped to England.
 Friends helped him attend St. John's Wood School of Art in London and afterwards, urged him to immigrate to Canada.
-He settled in Canada in Winnipeg in 1923/1924 and got a job at Brigden's, a commercial art firm, as well as joining the Winnipeg Arts Club.
+He settled in Canada in Winnipeg in 1923 or 1924, and got a job at Brigden's, a commercial art firm, as well as joining the Winnipeg Arts Club.
 He painted portraits in Winnipeg and visited First Nations settlements to paint, then travelled to Saskatchewan where he painted more First Nations portraits, at last settling in Alberta, in Banff.
 From 1925 on, he preferred to record his portraits in pastel because they were portable, and easier to obtain than oils in Canada at that time.

 Life in Canada

 On September 19, 1931, he married Sonia Dournovo, a fellow Russian artist living in Canada.
 Sonia was born in 1912 in Russia and was the daughter of Colonel Orest Dournovo and Alexandra Berdiaeff, who had immigrated to Canada after the Russian Revolution.
 Nicholas and Sonia decided to settle in Calgary, where they made their living painting portraits of children.
 But soon they both became interested in characterization, which developed into a lifelong study of the First Nations in Canada and America.
 They started to travel more to various reserves and reservations across North America in order for Nicholas to paint, but in 1939 made their home in Banff.

+Nicholas de Grandmaison died in Calgary on March 23, 1974.
+After services in Calgary, his body was taken to the Peigan Reserve, where he was interred.